-You can also give your child a few precut shapes and ask him to create a picture using the shapes.
+You can also give your kids a few precut shapes and ask them to create a picture using the shapes.

-You can choose whatever picture you want or have him come up with one on his own.
+You can choose whatever picture you want or have them come up with one on their own.
 It doesn’t matter what the end result is, just the process.

 8. Fabric and Felt Pictures

 You don’t have to sew the fabric; you can keep it simple.
 Just cut out shapes and glue them onto a piece of paper.